Milkamuh/survBot/README.md

 The e-mail server settings can be configured in the `parameters.yaml` file.
 The following settings are available:

-- `mailserver`: the address of the mail server
+* `mailserver`: the address of the mail server
-- `auth_type`: the authentication type for the mail server (`None`, `SSL`, `TLS`)
+* `auth_type`: the authentication type for the mail server (`None`, `SSL`, `TLS`)
-- `port`: the port of the mail server
+* `port`: the port of the mail server
-- `user`: the username for the mail server (if required)
+* `user`: the username for the mail server (if required)
-- `password`: the password for the mail server (if required)
+* `password`: the password for the mail server (if required)

 The `user` and `password` fields are optional, and can be left empty if the mail server does not require authentication.
 The `auth_type` field can be set to `None` if no authentication is required, `SSL` if the mail server requires SSL authentication, or `TLS` if the mail server requires TLS authentication.
-If the `user` or `password` fileds are set to `Docker` ore `ENV` the program will try to read the values from the docker secrets `mail_user` and `mail_password` or environment variables `MAIL_USER` and `MAIL_PASSWORD` respectively.
+If the `user` or `password` fields are set to `Docker` ore `ENV` the program will try to read the values from the docker secrets `mail_user` and `mail_password` or environment variables `MAIL_USER` and `MAIL_PASSWORD` respectively.
 Docker secrets are only available in Docker Swarm mode, i.e. if the program is run as a service.

 ## Version Changes

 ### 0.2

-- surveillance of mass, clock and gaps
+* surveillance of mass, clock and gaps
-- individual mailing lists for different stations
+* individual mailing lists for different stations
-- html mail with recent status information
+* html mail with recent status information
-- updated web page design
+* updated web page design
-- restructured parameter file
+* restructured parameter file
-- recognize if PBox is disconnected
+* recognize if PBox is disconnected

 ### 0.2-docker

-- added Dockerfile for easy deployment
+* added Dockerfile for easy deployment
-- added more settings for connection to a mail server
+* added more settings for connection to a mail server

 ## Staff

-Original author: M.Paffrath (marcel.paffrath@rub.de)
+Original author: M.Paffrath (<marcel.paffrath@rub.de>)
-Contributions by: Kasper D. Fischer (kasper.fischer@rub.de)
+Contributions: Kasper D. Fischer (<kasper.fischer@rub.de>)

 Jan 2025